-Physician assistants (PAs) provide health care services under the supervision of physicians.
-Although PAs work under a physician, they may the principal care providers in certain practices.
+Physician assistants/physician associates (PAs) provide health care services under the supervision of physicians.
+Although PAs work with the supervision by a physician, they may be the principal care providers in certain practices.
 In such cases, the PA confers with the supervising physician as needed or required by law.
 For information on a PAs scope of practice by state, visit the American Medical Association website.

 PAs are formally trained to provide diagnostic, therapeutic, and preventative health care services, as delegated by a physician.
 They take medical histories, examine and treat patients, order and interpret laboratory tests and X-rays, make diagnoses, and prescribe medications.
 PAs treat minor injuries by suturing, splinting, and casting.
 PAs also may prescribe medications in all 50 states.

 Admission requirements are not standardized for all PA schools, but an undergraduate baccalaureate degree is required for matriculation.
 PA schools require a combination of science and non-science classes, such as General Chemistry, Anatomy and Physiology, Microbiology, Psychology, etc. Be sure to investigate the pre-requisites for schools you are interested in with a pre-health advisor!

 In addition to coursework, PA schools are unique from medical schools in usually requiring a certain number of direct patient care (DPC) hours, which involves hands-on patient care.
 Of the most recently accepted PA students, DPC hours ranged between 1000 – 2000 hours.
 For this reason, applying post-graduation after achieving more DPC hours often provides a higher chance of admission.
 The average entering age for PA is 27 years old.
 We highly suggest talking with a pre-health advisor about DPC hours as soon as you become interested in the PA profession!